 - Within 5 km of a civil/military aerodrome; or

-- Within any Restricted Area, Danger Area or Protected Area
+- Within any Restricted Area or Danger Area

 Besides CAAS, there are other permits required from various agencies for certain aspects of the unmanned aircraft operation that come under their purview.
 This includes:

 - Singapore Police Force (SPF) for aerial photography and/or overflight of security-sensitive locations